measuredvoice/estuary/README.md

 Estuary doesn't access social media APIs in real time, so the stream data is always at least a few hours old.
 Posts might not appear for a day or more after adding an account to a source registry.

 The data store isn't a complete archive of all posts.
 It trades 100% coverage for better performance and API friendliness.
 Use an archiving service or download from the social-media service itself if a complete archive is needed.

+## Contact

+Estuary is a Measured Voice project.
+We're developing it to help government social-media writers.

+Questions?
+Love this software?
+Email us at hi@measuredvoice.com.